SECURITIES AND EXCHANGE COMMISSION

 Cash and cash equivalents.
 We consider cash on hand, cash in banks, certificates of deposit, and other short-term securities with maturities of three months or less when purchased, as cash and cash equivalents.
 Our bank accounts are deposited in insured institutions.
 The funds are insured up to $250,000.

 Inventory.
-Inventory consists of products designed to enhance table games, such as signs, layouts, bases for the various signs and electronic devices to support our enhanced bonus platforms.
+Inventory consists of products designed to enhance table games, such as signs, layouts, bases for the different signs and electronic devices to support our enhanced bonus platforms.
 The inventory value is determined by the average cost method and management maintains inventory levels based on historical and industry trends.
-Signs and layouts do not change when table games change.
-We do not allocate overhead to inventory and as such costs are not significant.
+Signs and layouts do not change unless the table game changes.
+We do not allocate overhead to inventory, as such costs are not significant.
 We track inventory internally in the following categories: raw materials, finished components (sub-units used to complete full units), and finished inventory of full units.

 Products leased and held for lease.
 In 2011, we began to provide products whereby we maintain ownership and charge a fee for the use of the product.
 Such fees may be a flat monthly fee and/or a fee associated with the performance of the product.
 Since we retain title to the equipment, we classify these assets as “products leased and held for lease” and are included in the “Other” assets account shown on the accompanying balance sheets.
 These assets are stated at cost, net of depreciation.
 Depreciation on leased products is calculated using the straight-line method over a one-year period.